Photonic quantum generative adversarial networks for classical data: Background

 This can be expanded into the problem of maximizing two separate loss functions, the generator loss $L_G$ and the discriminator loss $L_D$:

 where:

 with $n$ the number of training samples from the dataset, and $\bm{x}_i$ and $\bm{z}_i$ respectively the $i$-th real and noise samples.

 In practice, a batch of noise samples from the latent space is supplied to the generator.
 It produces a batch of results, which are then used for the discriminator.
 Simultaneously, the discriminator is supplied a batch of samples from the training dataset.
 The loss is therefore computed by averaging over the batch, which has the added advantage of stabilizing the learning process.
 For every learning iteration, optimization steps are performed first for the discriminator, and then for the generator, using gradient descent (or ascent), where the gradient is computed using backpropagation.
 The number of optimization steps $k$ for the discriminator depends on the specific use case.
-The full training algorithm is shown Appendix \ref{sec:algorithms}.
+The full training algorithm is shown in the Supplemental Document in Section S1.